mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>accountTransaction<strong> `object`

-JSON object descriptor that encloses the details of account transaction for this subscription.
+JSON object descriptor that encloses the details of account transaction for this subscription.Potentially sent from investor but not yet made it into the entity holding account.

 <strong>documents<strong> `object`